 Northeast recognizes diversity in activities that are offered to the college population and public.
+Northeast ranked in the 50th percentile when comparing to community colleges across the nation who participated in the National Community College Benchmarking Project in 2023-24 for multicultural events held.
 The college regularly observes heritage months and similar occasions with special programming and/or activities.
 The Personal Responsibility in a Desirable Environment (PRIDE) organization regularly sponsors guest speakers who present on a variety of issues affecting the lesbian, gay, bisexual, transgender, and questioning communities.
-The Student Leadership Association sponsored a diversity art challenge to provide student created artwork focused on diversity.
-Selections of this artwork are on display in Union 73.
 In 2023, Northeast launched an Active Minds club whose mission is to raise mental health awareness and education.
+Examples of recent events are included.